CGiardino/computer-infrastructure/README.md

-# computer-infrastructure
+# Computer Infrastructure Project

-## Overview
 This project is an assessment for ATU University focused on computer infrastructure, with a particular emphasis on financial data analysis using Python.
-It includes tools to download, process, and visualize stock data for major technology companies (FAANG: META, AAPL, AMZN, NFLX, GOOG).
+It includes tools to download, process, and visualize close prices of stock data for major technology companies (FAANG: META, AAPL, AMZN, NFLX, GOOG).

 ## How to Run the Notebook